-Countylicious has always been a celebration of farm-to-table dining.
+Countylicious has always been a celebration of farm-to-table dining, but farm-to-table is on the menu throughout the year.
 The County is abundant with agriculture, from traditional produce and livestock farming to winegrowing, organic and micro-farming, foraging, fisheries and more.
-County chefs and farmers work in partnership to bring local flavours to the plate, and Countylicious is a time to let those collaborations shine.
+County chefs and farmers work in partnership to bring local flavours to the plate.

-While most of the Countylicious restaurants have a strong farm-to-table ethos, we want to shout out a few whose local food game is strong.
+While many County restaurants have a strong farm-to-table ethos, we want to shout out a few whose local food game is strong.

 At the Drake Devonshire, The County is on the menu.
 Literally.
 Chef Alexandra Feswick proudly lists the local farmers and producers whose bounty is showcased on her three-course Countylicious dinner menu.
 The menu features the harvest of generations-old farms like Honey Wagon, Campbell’s Orchard, and Nyman’s Maple alongside the next generation of farmers like Blue Wheelbarrow, and Fifth Town Artisan Cheese.
 The Drake’s drink list is County-forward as well with house wines from Rosehall Run and beer and cider from at least a half-dozen local brewers.